Photo showing a group of yellow spheres in different sizes on a path against a yellow background.

 Prioritizing goals

 Retirement is the most common goal among investors.
 In fact, it's likely you'll spend many years saving and adding to your nest egg—all so you can have the retirement of your dreams.
 For some, that destination is just around the corner.
-But what if a rocky market is just around the corner too?
+But what if a rocky market hits just as you're about to take this big step?

 Market downturns have occurred over the years, but until recently, time was on your side.
-Now that you're getting close to retirement, this downturn feels more real—and scarier—than the ones before.
-And with inflation hitting store shelves, you can also feel it hitting your wallet.
+Now that you're getting close to retirement, market volatility feels more real—and scarier—than what you may have experienced before.
+And with uncertainty around the duration and potential impact of tariffs, prices for a wide range of goods may increase.

-If you're concerned market forces might interfere with your retirement plans, here are 3 things that can help you stay on track.
+If you're concerned market forces might interfere with your retirement plans, here are 3 tips to help you stay on track.

-Throughout your investing journey, it's important to recognize that there are variables you have no control over.
+Throughout your investing journey, it's important to recognize that there are variables outside your control.
 The ups and downs of the markets are out of your hands, so it's best to spend your time and energy on the aspects of investing you can control, such as:

 • How much you save.
 While it may be tempting, don't lower your contributions in the homestretch.